Core i7-11700 vs Ryzen 5 PRO 5650G

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-11700 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-11700 is the stronger fit.
 You are getting 0.8% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-11700 is still the faster CPU overall, but Ryzen 5 PRO 5650G makes more sense if price matters more than absolute performance.
-Core i7-11700 is 24.7% more expensive on MSRP at $323 MSRP versus $259 MSRP, and it gives you a 4.5% average FPS lead across 4 shared CPU game tests in our data.
-Ryzen 5 PRO 5650G is also 23.7% better value on MSRP (79.0 vs 63.9 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i7-11700 is still the faster CPU overall, but Ryzen 5 PRO 5650G is easier to justify if budget matters more than peak performance.
+Core i7-11700 comes in 24.7% more expensive on MSRP at $323 MSRP versus $259 MSRP, and it still gives you 0.8% better PassMark.
+The compromise is that Ryzen 5 PRO 5650G is still the better pure gaming CPU with a 5.2% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 PRO 5650G is also 23.7% better value on MSRP (79.0 vs 63.9 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 5 PRO 5650G can still make sense as a platform-matched option because it avoids a motherboard and RAM swap.

 Which one is more future-proof for 2026 and beyond?